blanchardmike/FMWC/README.md

 ![](https://github.com/blanchardmike/FMWC/blob/main/Resources/FMWC_Q2.png)

-We have to make one important change, adding MOD(G60 and H60 for
+We have to make one important change, adding MOD(G60 + H60) for turn 2 and MOD(G60 + H60 + I60) for turn 3, as every roll starts from the position of the last.

 ![](https://github.com/blanchardmike/FMWC/blob/main/Resources/FMWC_Q2_formula.png)